 As a result, dynamic languages tend to be "higher level".
 With less static code in place to satisfy a compiler, programs are shorter (often 5-10x), and because they are interpreted and open to introspection, much, much faster to develop.
 Having said that, facilities exist in most modern dynamic languages (e.g. objects, namespaces) to develop often spectacularly large applications.

 Dynamic languages aren't right for everything though, and many projects in fact combine both dynamic and system programming languages, using each where appropriate.
 For a longer discussion on this topic, see John Ousterhout's article Scripting: Higher Level Programming for the 21st Century.

 In recent years, there has been a real surge in the availability and popularity of high quality dynamic languages, particularly in the open source world.
 While this website is obviously about Tcl, other languages like Perl, Python, Ruby, and PHP (to name but a few) are also excellent tools, and each has their own unique advantages, features, and style.
 All have as many similarities as differences, and the features of one often migrate to others; for example, Tk is the default GUI for most open source dynamic languages today.

+So then, why Tcl?
+The Features and Benefits and Highlights pages describe many of the areas where Tcl is particularly strong.
 Of course, for many people, Tcl as a programming language is just more enjoyable to use and feels right for them.
 Who can argue with that?